 Related provisions for COBS 20.2.55

 The precise role of the policyholder advocate in any particular case will depend on the nature of the firm and the reattribution proposed.
-A firm will need to discuss, with a view to agreeing,2 with the FCA the precise role of the policyholder advocate in a particular case (COBS 20.2.45 R).
-However, the role of the policyholder advocate should include:(1) negotiating with the firm, on behalf of the relevant with-profits policyholders, the benefits to be offered to them in exchange
+A firm will need to discuss with the FSA the precise role of the policyholder advocate in a particular case (COBS 20.2.45 R).
+However, the role of the policyholder advocate should include:(1) negotiating with the firm, on behalf of the relevant with-profits policyholders, the benefits to be offered to them in exchange for the rights or interests